Share:

 When separated couples are considering a property settlement, superannuation can be one of the biggest assets they have.
 Many individuals choose to invest in their superannuation for their future.
 So, what happens when a couple separates, and they are looking at splitting or dividing their property, and in particular their superannuation?

 There are lots of misconceptions concerning superannuation and what can happen with superannuation after a couple separates.
-The most common myth in family law in relation to superannuation and property settlements is:
+The most common myth in family law in relation to superannuation and property settlements is “My super can’t be split.
+What’s mine is mine”.

 It is possible that superannuation be split as part of a property settlement.